Joebenitus/pizza-parlor/README.md

 * _Create add pizza prototype to allow ordering multiple pizzas._
 * _Create display pizzas prototype to display all pizzas the user has ordered._
 * _Add price of all pizzas to determine order total_
+* _Add branch statement that checks if the user has inputted a size and toppings_

 ## Setup/Installation Requirements